aheckler/doh-profiles-for-apple-devices/README.md

 1. Using Safari, choose the desired profile above.
 2. Right-click the **Raw** button and choose *Download Linked File*.
-3. Locate the downloaded file and remove the *.txt* file extension (so it ends in *.mobileconfig* only).
+3. Locate the downloaded file and remove the `.txt` file extension (so it ends in `.mobileconfig` only).
 4. Double-click the file, you'll see an alert telling you what to do next.
 Close that.
-5. Open the *Settings* app.
+5. Open the *System Preferences* app.
 There will be a new *Profiles* section.
 Open that.
 6. Inside, it will show the profile name and info.
 Click **Install**.
 7. Enter your password or Touch ID.
 8. You'll see a warning that the profile is unsigned.
 Click **Install**.